How to Cook Tender Calamari (Never Rubbery Again)

 Tasman Star Seafood stocks fresh local squid and calamari at both stores:

-Gold Coast home delivery runs Monday, Tuesday, and Friday.
+Gold Coast home delivery runs 7 days a week.

 Browse squid, octopus & cuttlefish at Tasman Star →